alexrivadeneira/i2wd/week2/outline.md

 </body>
 </html>
 ```

+😎 **ProTip** You can quickly generate an empty HTML template in Sublime.
+After you have already saved your file as a *.html file somewhere on your local computer, type ```<h```.
+You will see a menu appear.
+If you press the tab key, the HTML template will autocomplete.

 Now let's add styling to bring our elements to life:
 The nav section should stretch across the entire top of the page and be about 100px high: